Britain's Sikhs reeling from Wisconsin attack

 In Southall, one of Britain's most densely populated Sikh areas, Sikhs have lived peacefully for generations alongside other South Asian diasporas, Muslim and Hindu.

-Sikh cafes and sari parlours stand next to Muslim butchers and kebab shops.
+Sikh cafes and sari parlors stand next to Muslim butchers and kebab shops.

 The Sikh temple's white and gold domes glitter in the sun above the bustling street, with white-bearded Sikh men in black turbans, women in pink and orange saris and Muslim men in flowing white robes rushing about on daily errands.